benzhenwen/V4-to-V3-lighting/README.md

 the input file should be a v4.0.0 lightshow the output file should be a v3.3.0 beatmap the lightshow will be merged into the beatmap (but not deleted). if a non-existent file for output is selected, a new file will be created.

+the output file will not contain optional properties (quest compatable)
 ## Issues
 me: ngl this is my first actual attempt at a proper repo. if you have any feedback about the script or my general lack of knowledge message me on discord @ ben208
 (im sure there are issues, no way i wrote something that just works first try)